frugalware/frugalware.gitlab.io/content/package/kipi-plugins.md

 depends = "['kio>=5.115.0', 'libkipi>=23.08.5']"
 reverse_depends = "['gwenview', 'spectacle']"
 +++
-kipi-plugins is based in part on the work of the Independent JPEG Group.{{< files text="show files" >}}* /usr/lib/libKF5kipiplugins.so
+kipi-plugins is based in part on the work of the Independent JPEG Group."

+{{< files text="show files" >}}* /usr/lib/libKF5kipiplugins.so
 * /usr/lib/libKF5kipiplugins.so.5.9.1
 * /usr/lib/qt5/plugins/kipiplugin_dropbox.so
 * /usr/lib/qt5/plugins/kipiplugin_facebook.so